Lil Uzi Vert: 2017: Luv Is Rage 2

-2018–2020: Eternal Atake, Lil Uzi Vert vs. The World 2, and Pluto x Baby Pluto
+2018–2020: Eternal Atake, Lil Uzi Vert vs. the World 2, and Pluto × Baby Pluto

 In January 2018, Woods announced that they had completed a mixtape with record producer Wheezy.
-In May 2018, Don Cannon confirmed that their new project would be released in 2018 and speculation arose in July 2018 when Woods tweeted the words "Eternal Atake", their second studio album (2020), pinning the tweet and announcing it was "coming soon" and then at the end of the month sharing the then-chosen cover art for the project.
+In May 2018, Don Cannon confirmed that their new project would be released in 2018 and speculation arose in July 2018 when Woods tweeted the words Eternal Atake, their second studio album (2020), pinning the tweet and announcing it was "coming soon" and then at the end of the month sharing the then-chosen cover art for the project.
 The then-chosen cover art for Eternal Atake references the logo of the cult Heaven's Gate.
-The two members who survived the cult suggested that legal actions could be taken against Uzi for copying the logo style.
+The two members who survived the cult suggested that legal actions could be taken against Woods for copying the logo style.
 The then-thought lead single from Eternal Atake, "New Patek" was released on September 18, 2018.
 Woods was then featured on Lil Pump's single, "Multi Millionaire".
 The single was released on October 5, 2018, and is from Pump's second studio album, Harverd Dropout.

-In April 2019, following label trouble with Generation Now, it was announced that Woods was now signed to Roc Nation.
+In April 2019, following label trouble with Generation Now, Woods signed to Roc Nation Management.
 Two new promotional singles were released in April 2019, titled "Sanguine Paradise" and "That's a Rack", originally thought to be from their highly anticipated studio album, Eternal Atake.
 On December 13, 2019, Woods released a new single titled, "Futsal Shuffle 2020", which is the lead single of Eternal Atake.
 They then released the second single of the album, titled "That Way", on March 1, 2020.
 Eternal Atake was released on March 6, 2020, with a sole guest appearance from American singer Syd.
 The release date of the album was a week earlier than fans expected it to release.
 "New Patek", "That's a Rack" and "Sanguine Paradise" did not appear on the album.
 Eternal Atake debuted atop the Billboard 200.